Monday, December 10, 2007

 Swap Magic has the PS2 owner put a disc with a pressed image on it that overrides the BIOS telling the PS2 "You dun look fur burnt game no more k?".
 Then by opening your PS2 without resetting it you can pop in your burned game and voila!
 You are now a pirate (ahh errr of the backing up kind).
 No soldering, memory cards or nothing.

-e slide of a card card for the old PS2 or some plugs you stick in the reset switches for the Slim Models.
+To Swap the discs without resetting requires a simple slide of a card card for the old PS2 or some plugs you stick in the reset switches for the Slim Models.
 The whole system costs anywhere between $20 and $40 depending on what PS2 you have.
 Is it worth the price to be able to play all the burned games you want without voiding your warranty?
 Well just ask John

 A Close look at Vista without drinking Haterade